-Over the course of several days (I spent almost 2 entire days cooking up caramel), I made at least 15 batches of caramel between both methods listed here, in addition to a several other methods I tried that failed.
+Over the course of several days (I spent almost 2 entire days cooking up caramel), I made at least 15 batches of caramel using several different methods (some that worked, and some that didn’t).
 I added a few notes at the very end with the failed methods I tried.

-Consider this your ultimate guide to dairy free caramel! 😉
+Consider all 3 posts as your ultimate guide to dairy free caramel!

 I’m not a confectioner or a pro at making caramel, so if you have any technical questions about caramel I probably can’t answer them for you.
 But I recommend reading articles like this one from Cooks Illustrated with tips on how to make the best caramel.